Nishigandha-Wankhade/TableauNext-Hackathon-Customer-Health-Pulse-Predict-Prevent-Protect/README.md

 - Putting features first and avoiding over-engineering in favor of a distinct MVP.

 ## Accomplishments that we're proud of
-- A functional end-to-end pipeline that includes data, health score, dashboard, Slack alert, and playbook.
+- A functional end-to-end pipeline that includes data, health score, dashboard, Slack alert (tried but with limited access to my account, was not able to generate alerts), and playbook with AgentForce.

 - Transforming Tableau Next into an action-driven agentic system instead of just a visualization tool.